 favorites:

-Die Maeri hot en lemmel ghatt,
+Die Maeri cordial en lemmel ghatt,

 Sei woll waar weiss wie schnee,